 - Laboratory exercises are short, relatively simple exercises designed to introduce a new topic.
 Most weeks you'll do these during the scheduled lab meetings the first half of the week, in groups of two to four students. - Homework assignments consist mostly of exercises from the textbook; you'll do these whenever you can schedule time, either in the lab or at home.
 You may be accustomed to textbooks with huge numbers of boring, repetitive exercises.
 You won't find that in our text!
 Each assigned exercise teaches an important point.
 These assignments are included in the course reader.
 (The first week's assignment is also attached to this handout.)
-Each week's assignment will be due Wednesday of the following week.
+Each week's assignment will be due Monday of the following week.
 You are encouraged to discuss the homework with other students, but each of you must prepare and turn in your own solutions.
-(More on this later.) - Projects are larger assignments intended both to teach you the skill of developing a large program and to assess your understanding of the course material.
+(More on this later.)

+• Projects are larger assignments intended both to teach you the skill of developing a large program and to assess your understanding of the course material.
 There are four projects during the semester.
-The first two projects will be done individually; the last two in groups of two students.